winitzki/scall/tutorial/programming_dhall.md

     makeGFix F (LFix F) x (unfix F functorF)
 ```

-Because of the use of `unfix`, the resulting fixpoint value will have poor performance: it will traverse the entire initial data structure (`x`) when fetching every new element.
+Because of the use of `unfix`, the resulting fixpoint value will have poor performance: it will traverse the entire initial data structure (`x`) when fetching _every_ new data element.

 The converse transformation (from the greatest fixpoint to the least fixpoint) is known as a **hylomorphism**.
 In Dhall, it is impossible to implement hylomorphisms, because it is not guaranteed that the greatest fixpoint type contains finitely many data items.
 To guarantee termination, one must supply an explicit upper bound on the size of the data.

-An example is the function `streamToList`  that we have seen earlier.
+An example is the function `Stream/take`  that we have seen earlier.
 The required technique for the general case will be studied in the next chapter.
 We will also use this technique in chapter "Applicative type constructors and their combinators" when we implement applicative functor operations for least fixpoints.